 - Compile this information into a simple, one-page document for your persona.
 Post this next to your computer or in a place you’ll see it every day.
 You’ll need it to direct your decision-making – both large and small.

 - Keep the number of personas to a minimum.
 One to three is the most manageable way to start.
 Ten or more personas will destroy your focus.
 If you're building a new website or launching a redesign, focus on a few, then add more when your business is ready.

 Use the persona as a guide to creating engaging, attractive content.
 If you're considering a new product, does it relieve a pain point your customer may have?
 If you're designing a downloadable content offer for your website, does it educate your customer in an area he or she may be passionate about?
-With your buyer persona, your laser-tight focus will allow you to attract attention from prospects who are looking for your products or services, and help you turn them into customers.
+With accurate buyer personas, your website content will allow you to attract attention from prospects who are looking for your products or services, and help you turn them into customers.